OrHasan/Captcha_Analyzer/README.md

 ## Configuration File
-Almost any important data inside the code can be reconfigured directly from the "Analyzer Configurations.ini" file without the need to interact with the code itself.
+Almost any important data inside the code can be reconfigured directly from the `Analyzer Configurations.ini` file without the need to interact with the code itself.

-In case of a missing file, the code will create it with the default data that can be found inside "def_config_file.py".
+In case of a missing file, the code will create it with the default data that can be found inside `def_config_file.py`.
 In case of a missing section or a specific key in one of the file sections, the code will replace the entire section with the default data (the rest of the file will be untouched).

 **Analyzer Configurations.ini** - Detailed
 ```